Loss of retirement income fund

 The WSIB believes that environmental, social, and governance ("ESG") issues can affect investment performance to varying degrees across companies, sectors, regions, asset classes and through time.

-WSIB believes that skilled investment managers are best positioned to generate positive risk adjusted returns when they are permitted to apply their skills to a wide breadth of opportunities with a minimum number of mandate constraints.
-As IMCO has been appointed as the sole and exclusive Investment Manager for the investment assets of the Fund, including the selection and oversight role of all other external Investment Managers, WSIB believes that IMCO is best positioned to consider ESG factors in the context of the investment of the Fund.
+The WSIB believes that skilled investment managers are best positioned to generate positive risk adjusted returns when they are permitted to apply their skills to a wide breadth of opportunities with a minimum number of mandate constraints.
+As IMCO has been appointed as the sole and exclusive Investment Manager for the investment assets of the Fund, including the selection and oversight role of all other external Investment Managers, the WSIB believes that IMCO is best positioned to consider ESG factors in the context of the investment of the Fund.

-To ensure this activity is carried out effectively, WSIB reviews IMCO’s approach to incorporating ESG factors into its investment decision-making processes and asset management practices on at least an annual basis.
+To ensure this activity is carried out effectively, the WSIB reviews IMCO’s approach to incorporating ESG factors into its investment decision-making processes and asset management practices on at least an annual basis.
 This includes a review of IMCO’s own policies relating to ESG.
 IMCO’s approach has the following key components:

 • ESG factors are considered by IMCO as part of management of risk and investment into opportunities in a manner that is consistent with fiduciary responsibilities;